 If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school.
-If not corrected, the student may be assigned to in-school suspension or be required to wear school provided clothing for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
+If not corrected, the student may be assigned to in-school suspension or be required to wear school provided clothing for the remainder of the day, or until a parent or designee brings an acceptable change of clothing to the school.
 Repeated offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.